Group review, trekking, Yunnan, China

 A good example of this is our servant leadership program which aims to:

-1. Help youth learn specific knowledge and skills related to leadership
+1. Help students learn specific knowledge and skills related to leadership.

-2. Enable youth to understand the history, values and beliefs of their society.
+2. Enable students to understand the history, values and beliefs of society.

 3. Facilitate the development of individual strengths and leadership styles.